-The Fund will typically have a weighted average carbon intensity of less than half of its investment universe ("Positive ESG Outcome").
+The Fund typically has a lower weighted average carbon intensity than the global equity market ("Positive ESG Outcome").

 Sustainability considerations, encompassing ESG factors, are fully integrated into analysis and investment decisions, and play an important role in determining the investment universe and portfolio construction.